MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/01-get-started-with-tsql.md

 ### Challenge 3: Retrieve customer contact details

 Some records in the database include missing or unknown values that are returned as NULL.
-You must create some queries that handle these NULL fields appropriately.
+You must create some queries that handle these NULL values appropriately.

 1. Retrieve customer contact names with middle names if known
     - You have been asked to write a query that returns a list of customer names.
-The list must consist of a single field in the format *first last* (for example *Keith Harris*) if the middle name is unknown, or *first middle last* (for example *Jane M. Gates*) if a middle name is known.
+The list must consist of a single column in the format *first last* (for example *Keith Harris*) if the middle name is unknown, or *first middle last* (for example *Jane M. Gates*) if a middle name is known.
 2. Retrieve primary contact details
-    - Customers may provide adventure Works with an email address, a phone number, or both.
+    - Customers may provide Adventure Works with an email address, a phone number, or both.
 If an email address is available, then it should be used as the primary contact method; if not, then the phone number should be used.
 You must write a query that returns a list of customer IDs in one column, and a second column named **PrimaryContact** that contains the email address if known, and otherwise the phone number.

         **IMPORTANT**: In the sample data provided, there are no customer records without an email address.
 Therefore, to verify that your query works as expected, run the following **UPDATE** statement to remove some existing email addresses before creating your query: